arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 }
 ```

-As we would expect, the example will pass even though the two objects have same values because they are two separate instances.
+The example will pass as we would expect even though the two objects have the same values because they are two separate instances.
 If the assertion were to fail we would get an error message:

 ```bash
 org.opentest4j.AssertionFailedError: expected: not same but was: <Person{firstName='John', lastName='Doe'}>